craigfrancis/security/hpkp-setup/readme.md

 10. Replace your old certificate and old key-pair, and update the `Public-Key-Pins` header to remove the old hash, and add the new "backup2" key-pair.

-Note: If the strength of the keys is ever deemed to be too weak (as was the case with 1024 bit keys), then you **must** generate new backup keys, and update the the `Public-Key-Pins` as soon as possible,
+Note: If the strength of the keys is ever deemed to be too weak (as was the case with 1024 bit keys), then you **must** generate new backup keys, and update the `Public-Key-Pins` header as soon as possible,

 ---